Zone 8 Foundation Plants

 The soil is ready.
 Mulch is standing by.
 Now it is time to select the plants.
 Make sure that plants you select can withstand the North Texas heat.
 Some of the best foundation plants for Zone 8 are native to North Texas.
 They survive the harsh temperature and seasonal changes from heavy spring rains to long summer droughts.
 If more color or size and variety are needed, remember to evaluate plant moisture needs in relation to the moisture levels needed around the foundation.
 Avoid plants such as ferns that have high moisture needs.

-There are numerous foundation plants for Zone 8 that have a decent lifespan, satisfying enough for the casual gardener and which do not require great amounts of water to survive.
+There are numerous foundation plants that have a decent lifespan, satisfying enough for the casual gardener and which do not require great amounts of water to survive.

 North Texas Plant Superstars